 The next great event is the coming of the Lord Jesus Christ, and our gathering together unto Him.
 For this we wait, and our longing hearts cry, “Even so, come, Lord Jesus.”

 For me the answer to this question can be found in verse four of this Psalm: “He observes the sons of men; his eyes examine them”.
 As I grow in my faith, I have now realized that I cannot change anything that the Lord does not wants to change.
 This is the same for both the believer and the unbeliever.
-With the theme of the election of 2008 being “Change”, more and more believers should stop and take refuge in the Lord.
+The theme “Change” is being used more and more by believers today as we face the growing opposition to the truths of the Bible.
+The very fundamentals of the faith I believed in as a youth are being questioned daily in the media today.
+As Christians we should stop, wait and take refuge in the Lord.
 But waiting is hard.
 Sometimes it might mean that the Lord will take the most precious thing away from you to bring you closer to understanding his ways.
 I believe that change is happening in the world today, however this change is happening as a result of “His will be done on earth as it is in heaven”.
 As the Lord is standing outside the doors of the professing church of Laodicea and saying “Behold I stand at the door and knock” we must open the door to him.
 But this is an individual movement not an organized movement.
 For this verse continues “I will come into him and will sup with him, and he with me” and is speaking to individuals and not the church.
 Yes, the foundations of the church and the truths on which the church stand for are being destroyed, but the Lord still has reserve many that has not bowed down to the Gods of this world.
 What is my purpose then?
 I love Paul’s reply that is found in II Timothy 2: 19-22:

 Howbeit the firm foundation of God stands, having this seal, The Lord knows them that are his: Let everyone that names the name of the Lord depart from unrighteousness.
 Now in a great house there are not only vessels of gold and of silver, but also of wood and of earth; and some unto honor, and some unto dishonor.
 If a man therefore purge himself from these, he shall be a vessel unto honor, sanctified, meet for the master’s use, prepared unto every good work.
 Therefore, flee evil desires and pursue after righteousness, faith, love, pace, with them that call on the Lord out of a pure heart.